ART, TECHNOLOGY, MATERIALITY

 Presented by: Hanna Husberg and Agata Marzecova

-Hidden Circus addresses the immateriality of circus through the artistic development of technological extensions and material challenges inherent to circus bodies and the circus practice.
-In this workshop participants will experience states of an exploratory process and discuss strategies in circus composition and how somaesthetics inform them.
+The project Hidden Circus addresses the immateriality of circus through the use of technological extensions and through the material challenges inherent to the circus bodies and objects.
+By using real-time sonic interaction, circus artists, choreographer and sound designer will investigate multimodal relationships between sound and motion and the potential they hold in the practice of circus.The workshop is an occasion to experience states of an exploratory process and to discuss strategies in circus composition.

 The Actress deals with the embodied politics/poetics of the stage, arising from and performed through artistic practice of the performer in multiple contexts of theatre and live art.
 The research was triggered by an interest in and crisis with the power relations that are embedded in the apparatus of theatre.

 At the end of day one there will be two separate but simultaneous panels, one with the participants and presenters of the Art, Technology, Materiality strand and the other of the Bodily and Concept and Composition.
 The panel will be an open conversation with those who participated in the days events.

 Day One and Day Two: Individual Profile area panel discussions

 Day Three: Open Space Technology and final conference conversation.

 Find out more: Final connections